Inventory Management: Inventory at End of Life or Value

 While manufacturers acknowledge sunk costs as part of their overall financial picture, they should focus primarily on future costs and benefits when deciding whether to dispose of inventory.
 By considering future implications rather than past expenditures (sunk costs), they can make more rational and economically sound decisions that maximize value for the company.

-Adjusting inventories after disposal
+Adjusting Inventories after Disposal

 When disposing of materials, manufacturers need to adjust their inventory values to reflect the removal of these materials from their balance sheets.
 The specific accounting treatment may vary depending on the accounting method used (e.g., FIFO, LIFO, weighted average) and the nature of the disposal.
 Here are some common approaches: